VeraPancaldiLab/tysserand/README.md

 ### Delaunay triangulation

 This method builds virtual cells centered arround each node and contacting each other to fully tile the space occupyied by the nodes.
 Edges are drawn between the nodes of contacting tiles.
+The `node_adaptive_trimming` option can infer a better distance threshold to discard edges for each individual node.

 ![Edge lengths with *Delaunay* reconstruction](./images/publication_figures/mIF-Delaunay_distances.png)
 ![Trimmed network](./images/publication_figures/mIF-Delaunay_network.png)